Skip to content

 Exceptions reference

-Every SDK exception inherits from PluginException.
-The platform's middleware catches them and emits structured error responses with the exception's code, message, and details.
+Every SDK exception inherits from PluginException and carries a machine-readable code, a human-readable message, and optional details.

 Source: mint_sdk/exceptions.py.